Thinking about traveling to Mexico or the Caribbean? You’ll want to continuing reading….

 What if I had a COVID-19 vaccine?
 Do I still need a negative COVID-19 test or documentation of recovery from COVID-19?

 Yes, you do!
-All air passengers are required to provide a negative test result to board.
+All air passengers are required to provide a negative test result to board flights to the U.S.

 Does my all-inclusive resort offer testing?

-Some resorts, like AMResorts, i.e. Secrets, Dreams, Zoetry, etc., via CleanComplete+ include COVID-19 antigen testing on-property at no cost to guests traveling to the U.S. (beginning 1/26 per CDC requirement).
-On-site property testing will be administered by Hospiten at most of AMResorts destinations.
-Details are pending for resorts in Costa Rica, Curacao, St. Martin, Acapulco, Ixtapa, and Huatulco.
+Some resorts, like AMResorts, i.e. Secrets, Dreams, Zoetry, etc., via CleanComplete+ include COVID-19 antigen testing on-property at no cost to guests traveling to the U.S. and some resorts are charging a fee.
 Check directly with your resort for guidance.

 Riviera Nayarit Announced New COVID-19 Measures for Canada and the U.S.